 In this blog post, I explain the minimum permissions required for a domain account to join a computer to an Active Directory domain and delegate these permissions in AD.

-Delegation of rights in Active Directory
+What delegated rights in Active Directory are required?

 To allow a user to add computer join a computer to an Active Directory domain, the user requires the privilege: